RIT-MESH/Oracle-Cloud-Infrastructure-for-Data-Science-/README.md

 # Oracle-Cloud-Infrastructure-for-Data-Science
+Here I tried to compile all the steps required for running the data science model in the Oracle Cloud Infrastructure

 ### Configuring a Data Science Tenancy

 First we need to create a Tanancy.
 You can think of the tenancy as your account,